-As a colorist and color grader - a color grading specialist on film projects and color correction specialist on video projects of every type and size - I know that I’ve done my job well when you can’t see what I've done.
+I am both a colorist and color grader.
+As a color grading specialist on film projects and color correction specialist on video projects of every type and size - I know that I’ve done my job well when you can’t see what I've done.

-Colorists are there to pick up the pieces as the guys who actually do most of the “fixing it in post”, when perhaps not every frame of every image shot by even the most gifted of DPs will be perfect.
-Of course, only an idiot would believe that a camera can do that – or even that a perfect frame is what you want in the first place… many scenes you shoot want a look or styling at the end of the day, whether it is a beautiful golden hour landscape, a gritty street interview or a glossy fashion image – all far from a perfect frame.
-But what most people can agree on is that you don’t want to have that burnt out window in the corner of the shot, an actor with a green face, an actress with a giant spot, or images that bounce around the frame like demented kangaroos.
+Colorists are there to pick up the pieces as the guys who actually do most of the “fixing it in post”.
+Perhaps not every frame of every image shot by even the most gifted of DPs will be perfect.
+Of course, only an no one would believe that a camera can do that – or even that a perfect frame is what you want in the first place.
+Many scenes you shoot want a look or styling at the end of the day, whether it is a beautiful golden hour landscape, a gritty street interview or a glossy fashion image – all far from a perfect frame.
+But what most people can agree on is that you don’t want to have that burnt out window in the corner of the shot, an actor with a green face, or an actress with a giant spot.

-I get rid of those problems, as well as making everything smooth between frames, so you don’t have any faults that make one frame stand out, or every cut introducing a different color cast… while also making sure that you get the highest possible quality that can be achieved from your footage in the final masters.
+I get rid of those problems, as well as making everything smooth between frames, so you don’t have any faults that make one frame stand out, or every cut introducing a different color cast.
+You do this while also making sure that you get the highest possible quality that can be achieved from your footage in the final masters.

-If there is time on a project I like to both edit and grade a video or film, as the two are so closely linked, and that way I can put a rough grade on the footage as it is edited so the client sees everything more or less as it will be.
-With our powerful systems this is an easy step to take, and as we have been working on 4k, 6k and now 8k footage since RED’s first high resolution image (CLAi were one of the earliest adopters of the RED digital cinema system) we not only understand the challenges of large sensor work, but we usually work in 4k for every element of the entire project.
+If there is time on a project I like to both edit and grade a video or film, as the two are so closely linked.
+That way I can put a rough grade on the footage as it is edited so the client sees everything more or less as it will be.
+With our powerful systems, this is an easy step to take.
+We have been working on 4k, 6k and now 8k footage since RED’s first high resolution image (CLAi were one of the earliest adopters of the RED digital cinema system).
+Because of this, we not only understand the challenges of large sensor work, but we usually work in 4k for every element of the entire project.

 The goal is always the same, to make your film or video look as good or better than what you envisioned in your mind – before reality stepped in!
-Good color grading should be invisible, but it should bring a little something extra to every story, and account for the differences between international and national audiences, and multiple possible delivery options… and I think we manage to attain that on a daily basis.
+A good colorist should make the color grading be invisible-but should bring a little something extra to every story.
+A good colorist should also account for the differences between international and national audiences, and multiple possible delivery options.
+I think we manage to attain that on a daily basis.

-Fortunately grading doesn’t need to be done locally any more, and so although I’m physically in the South San Francisco Bay I work with clients anywhere there is an Internet connection – and have got well tested workflows for making this very successful and totally painless.
-Often color grading is part of a post finishing package, where I not only grade the footage, but also finesse the edit, run the final audio mix between sources, check all of the technical standards are met and then master the final project in multiple forms for you.
+Fortunately grading doesn’t need to be done locally anymore.
+Although I’m physically in the South San Francisco Bay, I work with clients anywhere there is an Internet connection.
+I’ve got well tested workflows for making this very successful and totally painless.
+Often color grading is part of a post finishing package.
+Here I not only grade the footage, but also finesse the edit, run the final audio mix between sources, check all of the technical standards are met.
+Then I master the final project in multiple forms for you.